 You don’t really need a lot of electronics for safari, however there are a few things you might find useful.

-First, a USB battery pack.
-These will let you charge your phone on the go, as well as any other device that uses USB.
+First, a good USB power bank.
+We currently travel with the INIU P63, which holds enough charge to top up a phone several times over and still slips into a day bag.
+These let you charge your phone on the go, as well as any other device that uses USB.

 This is because sometimes, more remote lodges don’t have regular plug sockets.
 However, they do often have USB outputs.
 While some cameras support direct charging by USB, this is by no means the standard.